gsmvenkat/Neo_sdk_v2/README_NEW.md

 def on_open(message):
     print(message)

-#on_message, on_open, on_close and on_error is a call back function we will provide the response for the subscribe method.
 # access_token is an optional one.
 If you have barrier token then pass and consumer_key and consumer_secret will be optional.
 # environment by default uat you can pass prod to connect to live server
 client = NeoAPI(consumer_key="", consumer_secret="", environment='prod', access_token=None, neo_fin_key=None, base_url=base_url)